youssefelkalla/Medical_Image_Classification_DL_Project/README.md

 - Loss curves
 - Training performance visualizations

+---

 # Observations

-- The improved CNN achieved stable learning behavior.
+- The improved CNN achieved more stable learning behavior.
 - Overfitting was significantly reduced after applying regularization techniques and improving dataset splitting.
 - Training and validation curves became more consistent and smooth.